BrenKenna/TaskTide/Install.md

 ## Building from Source
 <p>
 The following describes building TaskTide from source using Gradle, different gradle installation scripts have been supplied which download and install gradle if necessary.
-Linux distributions should "<a href="/tasktide/gradlew">run this script</a>", Windows should "<a href="/tasktide/gradlew.bat">should run this script</a>".
+Linux distributions should "<a href="/tasktide/gradlew">run this script</a>", and Windows should "<a href="/tasktide/gradlew.bat">should run this script</a>".
 </p>